mlflow/mlflow/docs/source/models.rst

   <https://www.tensorflow.org/tfx/serving/api_rest#request_format_2>`_ where the provided inputs
   will be cast to Numpy arrays.
 This format is specified using a ``Content-Type`` request header value of ``application/json`` and the ``instances`` or ``inputs`` key in the request body dictionary.
+  For models with tensor-based schemas, the Numpy array input will be cast to the type specified in the model's schema.
+We recommend that DL PyFunc models have have a schema to guarantee it can be served correctly.
+Otherwise, failures may occur at inference time due to type mismatches.

 If the ``Content-Type`` request header has a value of ``application/json``, MLflow will infer whether the input format is a pandas DataFrame or TF serving (i.e tensor) input based on the data in the request